lucas150670/MFCMusicPlayer/README.md

 # MFCMusicPlayer

-A Simple music player, written in C++ using the Microsoft Foundation Class (MFC) library.
+A Simple music player, written in C+.

 Features: Updating.